How to Plan a Road Trip – The Definitive Guide 2023

 What is your plan when the vehicle becomes bogged?

-A couple of rigid recovery boards or traction mats are essential to place under tyres to increase both traction and surface area for the tyre to grip.
+A couple of rigid recovery boards or traction mats are essential to place under tyres to increase traction and surface area for the tyre to grip.

 Bogged 4x4 on a road trip